 XV.
-One Must Fellowship Clearly on How to Discern the Essence of the Pharisees and the Religious World That Defies God
+How to Discern the Essence of the Religious World That Defies God

 3. Why does every new stage of God’s work encounter the wild defiance and condemnation of the religious world?
 What is the root cause?

 “And He began to speak to them by parables.
 A certain man planted a vineyard, and set an hedge about it, and dig a place for the winefat, and built a tower, and let it out to farmers, and went into a far country.
 And at the season he sent to the farmers a servant, that he might receive from the farmers of the fruit of the vineyard.
 And they caught him, and beat him, and sent him away empty.
 And again he sent to them another servant; and at him they cast stones, and wounded him in the head, and sent him away shamefully handled.
 And again he sent another; and him they killed, and many others; beating some, and killing some.
 Having yet therefore one son, his well beloved, he sent him also last to them, saying, They will reverence my son.
 But those farmers said among themselves, This is the heir; come, let us kill him, and the inheritance shall be our’s.
 And they took him, and killed him, and cast him out of the vineyard.
 What shall therefore the lord of the vineyard do? he will come and destroy the farmers, and will give the vineyard to others” (Mak 12:1–9).